kubowania/wordle-javascript/README.md

 # Getting Started

-To start this project please  go to RapidAPI to sign up for a [the APIs](https://bit.ly/rapidapi-hub).
+To start this project please go to RapidAPI to sign up for the [APIs](https://bit.ly/rapidapi-hub).

 Follow the steps in the tutorial [here](https://www.youtube.com/watch?v=mpby4HiElek) on which APIs to use and how to use them.